Brijesh Chowta: Political career

-In Following the 2024 Indian general election, Brijesh Chowta wins from Dakshina Kannada Lok Sabha constituency seat by defeating Padmaraj R Poojari (INC) by a margin of 1,49,208 votes.
+In the 2024 Indian general election, Brijesh Chowta won from Dakshina Kannada Lok Sabha constituency seat by defeating Padmaraj R Poojari (INC) by a margin of 1,49,208 votes.

 Captain Brijesh Chowta completed his short service commission and returned to Mangaluru and joined the Bharatiya Janata party and served as the District General Secretary of Yuva Morcha from 2013 - 2016, District BJP General Secretary, the Dakshina Kannada from 2016 to 2019 and Member of the BJP District Executive Committee Member from 2019 to 2023.

-In the last decade, he has also been deputed by the party on election duty in various states like Karnataka (2013, 2018), Maharashtra (2014), Kerala (2016) and the parliamentary election (2014,2019).
+In the last decade, he has also been deputed by the party on election duty in various states like Karnataka (2013, 2018), Maharashtra (2014), Kerala (2016) and the parliamentary election (2014, 2019).
 In 2023, he was appointed the State Co-Convenor for Yuva Samvada.

 During the 2023 Karnataka state elections, Captain Brijesh Chowta was the election in-charge for Byndoor constituency.

 Since December 2023, when he was appointed, he serves as secretary of the Bharatiya Janata Party (BJP) Karnataka state unit.

 He was chosen as the BJP candidate by the BJP to represent Dakshina Kannada Loksabha constituency replacing incumbent Nalin Kumar Kateel.